Bulls Bridge Power Station: History

+Plant

 It was built as a peak lopping and rapid response plant to augment base load generation.
 It had a total generating capacity of 280 MW.
 It comprised four 70 MW generator sets each one being powered by four industrial Olympus gas generators, two at either end of the central alternator.
 It was connected electrically to the North Hyde 66 kV substation.
-By 1989 the gross capability was given as 3 x 70 MW plus 1 x 35 MW.
+By 1989 the gross capability was given as 3 × 70 MW plus 1 × 35 MW.

 Bulls Bridge typically ran at full power for intervals of 10 minutes to 1 hour.
 As a result of the UK miners' strike (1984–1985) the station was re-opened in the 1980s, During the year ending 31 March 1986 Bulls Bridge supplied 4.697 GWh of electricity, it's thermal efficiency was 20.02 per cent, and the load factor was 0.5 per cent.

+Design

+The design of Bulls Bridge power station was of sufficient merit that the Royal Institute of British Architects (RIBA) commissioned a set of photographs of the station.

+Monitoring

+The operation of the gas turbines and the rest of the plant was closely monitored.
+Key operating parameters of the station's gas turbine engines were as follows.

+Closure

 On privatisation, the station was owned and run by Powergen, and ceased generating in 1993.
 The site has since been redeveloped and the station demolished.
 The western parcel of land is occupied by a British Airways engineering centre.